 Region of the Great Bend of the Wabash River Cost-Share Program

-The Wabash River Enhancement Corporation is currently accepting cost-share applications for the Region of the Great Bend of the Wabash River watershed.
+The Wabash River Enhancement Corporation is currently accepting applications to help fund nature-based solutions in the Region of the Great Bend of the Wabash River watershed.

 2. Practices must be included on our list of fundable practices.

-3. You must have a site visit before applying.
-Urban projects should meet with WREC staff to discuss their project.
+3. Urban projects should meet with WREC staff to discuss their project.
 Rural and agricultural projects should meet with Tippecanoe Soil and Water staff before applying.
+Septic tank projects require a quote from 2026 from a company on the Tippecanoe Health Department’s list of approved installers.

 How Our Program Works